awesomecosmos/ASTR381-Research-Project/README.md

 # ASTR381 Research Project, Semester 2, 2020
-This GitHub contains all relevant files and outputs relating to my ASTR381 project.
+This GitHub repository contains all relevant files and outputs relating to my ASTR381 project.

 Aayushi Verma